 Sacred music is Stephanie's first love.
-She has appeared as soloist in performances of Bernstein's Jeremiah Symphony with the Key West Symphony Orchestra, in Duruflé's Requiem with the historic Fifth Avenue Presbyterian Chamber Choir and Orchestra, and in Beethoven's Mass in C with the Hunter College Concert Choir and Orchestra.
-Other favorite oratorio roles include Bach's St. John Passion, St. Matthew Passion, and B-minor mass, Mozart’s Requiem, and Rossini’s Stabat Mater.
+She has performed as a soloist in Bernstein's Jeremiah Symphony with the Key West Symphony Orchestra, in Duruflé's Requiem with the historic Fifth Avenue Presbyterian Chamber Choir and Orchestra, and in Beethoven's Mass in C with the Hunter College Concert Choir and Orchestra.
+Other beloved roles include Bach's St. John Passion, St. Matthew Passion, and B-minor mass.

 This season, she looks forward to performing chamber concerts featuring the works of Darius Milhaud and to creating new operatic roles.